resque/resque-pool/README.md

 ### Rake task config

-Require the rake tasks (`resque/pool/tasks`) in your rake file, configure Resque as necessary, and configure `Resque::Pool` to disconnect all open sockets in the pool manager and reconnect in the workers.
+Require the rake tasks (`resque/pool/tasks`) in your `Rakefile`, load your application environment, configure Resque as necessary, and configure `resque:pool:setup` to disconnect all open files and sockets in the pool manager and reconnect in the workers.
 For example, with rails you should put the following into `lib/tasks/resque.rake`:

     require 'resque/pool/tasks'
     # this task will get called before resque:pool:setup